KrumaKruma/MinimaHopping/docs/GETTING_STARTED/parameters.rst

-    _dt, -1.0, Time step of the MD for restart (if -1 then last dt is read) dt_min, 0.0001, minimal time step of the MD mdmin, 2, Number of minima visited before stopping the MD collect_md_data, False, flag to collect MD data which later could be used e.g. in machine learning symprec, 1e-5, Distance tolerance in Cartesian coordinates to find crystal symmetry for reshape cell operation (see spglib documentation for more info) fmax, 0.007, Maximal force component.
-Used as a stopping criterion for the geometry optimization. initial_step_size, None, Inital step size of the geometry optimizer.
+    _dt, -1.0, Time step of the MD for restart (if -1 then last dt is read) dt_min, 0.0001, minimal time step of the MD mdmin, 2, Number of minima visited before stopping the MD md_max_steps, 1000, Maximum number of MD steps.
+If reached MH continous. collect_md_data, False, flag to collect MD data which later could be used e.g. in machine learning symprec, 1e-5, Distance tolerance in Cartesian coordinates to find crystal symmetry for reshape cell operation (see spglib documentation for more info) fmax, 0.007, Maximal force component.
+Used as a stopping criterion for the geometry optimization. fmax_pre_optimization, 0.1, Maximal force component.
+Used as stopping criterion for the pre-optimization. initial_step_size, None, Inital step size of the geometry optimizer.
 If None the initial step size is estimated nhist_max, 10, Maximal length of history list in sqnm geometry optimizer lattice_weight, 2.0, Weight / size of the supercell that is used to transform lattice derivatives.
 Use a value between 1 and 2.
 Default is 2.